Project-OMOTES/omotes-system/README.md

 # Computation Engine - NWN
-Setup the required infrastructure and database migrations
+Setup the required infrastructure and database migrations:

-First copy `.env-template` to `.env.dev` and `.env.prod` and fill with the appropriate values.
+Copy `.env-template` to `.env` and fill with the appropriate values.

 ## Setup infrastructure
 ```
-docker-compose --env-file .env.dev up
-docker-compose --env-file .env.prod up
+docker-compose up
 ```

 ## Database migrations